tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

 I like to manage my research projects with [conda][6] which is the package manager for [Anaconda][7], a popular Python distribution for data science.
-For one of my recent projects I also needed to install R and I was lucky to find out that R is also available with ``conda``.
+For one of my recent projects, I also needed to install R and I was lucky to find out that R is also available with ``conda``.

 First, you create your normal Python environment for your new project